 Easy Instant Pot Recipes for beginners

 Honestly, I didn’t understand what the big deal was about making hard boiled eggs in the Instant Pot was until I actually made them for myself.
 I mean, I didn’t buy myself an extra appliance to boil eggs, right?
-But then I made my first batch of hard boiled eggs and followed Becca’s technique and oh my word, I totally get it now.
+But then I made my first batch of hard boiled eggs and oh my word, I totally get it now.
 No more mangled egg whites, just perfectly peeled eggs in just a few minutes of cook time.

 This was the actual first Instant Pot recipe that I ever made – a remake of one of my super easy Crock Pot recipes.
 I didn’t even do the water test, I just jumped right to this dinner and even bravely filmed it for the blog.
 And it came out perfect!